All UWE Bristol students and staff are issued with a username and password to access University systems (eg email

 Use a password manager

-It can be difficult to remember many strong and unique passwords and this is where a credentials (username and password) manager can help.
+It can be difficult to remember many strong and unique passwords and this is where a password manager can help.
 You only need to remember one strong master passphrase that protects all of your credentials in a secure vault.
 Many will provide useful features that make your online life easier while being more secure, such as automatically entering your credentials and generating new strong passwords for you.

 Caution: if you choose to download a password manager and forget the master password, IT Services will not be able to restore it.